jordan-public/flash-loan-unlimited-solana/README.md

 The FLUF Protocol (Flash Loan **Unlimited** Facility Protocol) operates Pools of capital (tokens) and it is in charge of minting and burning but it enforces the following rules:

 1. Any **investor** depositing a token **T** into the FLUF Pool, receives an equivalent value of amount of token **fT**.
 Note that the amount of fT received is not necessary the same amount of T deposited, as fT is an appreciating asset, as we will see that in the "Economics" section below.
+In addition, as the fT tokens contain actual collateralized value, they can be used in other DeFi protocols, for additional yield, but that's irrelevant to our explanation.
 2. The FLUF Protocol operates in two **Modes**: **Direct** and **Wrapped**, and this is **determined at the time of creation** of the appropriate Pool.
 In Direct Mode, it lends tokens **T**, but in the Wrapped Mode it lends tokens **wT**.
 Outside of Flash Loans each wT is equivalent to one T (it wraps 1 T).
 Note that for Unlimited Flash Loans the FLUF Protocol lends in Wrapped Mode.
 3. Outside of Flash Loans, only **T** can be exchanged for **fT** (Pool Deposit) and vice versa (Pool Withdrawal).
 4. Inside Flash Loan (entrypoint ```lendAndCall```),